 So Volvo will reduce manufacture emissions to 75% of current levels.
 Now 75% of 170% is 127%, which means the number of years needed before emissions are reduce will be less than half for Volvos from 2025.

-The Cars Volvo chose were not equivalent and close to a worst case.
+The Cars Volvo cars chosen were not really equivalent, but more a worst case example.

 It sounds equivalent: Volvo XC40 vs electric Volvo XC40.
 However the regular Volvo XC40 is a front wheel drive car that accelerates from 0-100km (0-60) in 8.4 seconds, compared to the electric car that accelerates from 0-100km (0-60) in 4.9 seconds.
 Would you really expect the great efficiency?
-Further, the XC40 electric vehicle is, as is often the case with cars that were originally designed to have an internal combustion engine and are then ‘electrified’, the XC40 EV is much heavier and less efficient than otherwise similar cars that are designed from the outset to be electric.
+Further, the XC40 EV is much heavier, and less efficient than otherwise similar cars that are designed from the outset to be electric.
+This is is often the case with cars that were originally designed to have an internal combustion engine and are then ‘electrified’, although these are the cars most easily compared, as there are both EV and ICEV variants.

 Further, the battery chemistry of the XC40 is not the most ‘green’ available, and uses NCM chemistry and not the LPF chemistry that is taking over as the EV battery of choice.
 Going forward, the contribution to emissions from production of batteries will decrease.

 Beyond the Volvo study: What about EVs increasing the number of cars sold?